 Dr. Michelle Van Lare from Arlington Tech introduced Akshay Kuchibhatla.
 His inspiring speech was paired with humor and numerous puns that left the audience in laughter.

-Ms. Amanda Trevino from the English Learner Institute (ELI) introduced Yanirah Hernandez Velasquez, who shared her story of coming here 2 years ago and how hard it was to learn English.
+Amanda Trevino from the English Learner Institute (ELI) introduced Yanirah Hernandez Velasquez, who shared her story of coming here 2 years ago and how hard it was to learn English.

-Mr. Shane Johnson from the Program for Employment Preparedness (PEP) introduced Yulisa Guevara, whose heartfelt speech inspired everyone.
+Shane Johnson from the Program for Employment Preparedness (PEP) introduced Yulisa Guevara, whose heartfelt speech inspired everyone.

 Then were the awards and diplomas.
-National Honor Society (NHS) students, an extracurricular where students were given the opportunity to give back to their community.
-NVCC degrees and certificates, those 19 students who earned a NOVA degree were again recognized for their accomplishments.
+National Honor Society (NHS) students, an extracurricular where students are given the opportunity to give back to their community.
+NVCC degrees and certificates, those 19 students who earned a NOVA degree, were again recognized for their accomplishments.
 The presentation of diplomas, each row would stand and line up.
 They would hand a slip of paper with their name on it to whoever was doing the announcing.
-Students names were called and they would walk onto stage to receive their certificate and take a photo with Ms. Chung.
+Students names were called, and they would walk onto the stage to receive their certificate and take a photo with Ms. Chung.
 Then they would have another photo taken with their diploma before going back to their seat, where they would remain standing until everyone in their row was back.